saimanda/CoreJavaDesignPatterns/SingletonDesignPattern/README.md

 # Usage of Singleton design pattern
 Singleton pattern is mostly used in multi-threaded and database applications.
 It is used in logging, caching, thread pools, configuration settings etc.

+# If singleton class is loaded by two classloaders, two instance of singleton class will be created, one for each classloader.

+# Significance of Serialization in Singleton Pattern

+If singleton class is Serializable, you can serialize the singleton instance.
+Once it is serialized, you can deserialize it but it will not return the singleton object.

+To resolve this issue, you need to override the readResolve() method that enforces the singleton.
+It is called just after the object is deserialized.
+It returns the singleton object.

+public class A implements Serializable {
+        //your code of singleton
+        protected Object readResolve() {
+            return getA();
+        }

+    }